U.S. envoy Witkoff meets European leaders on Ukraine security

-KYIV, Ukraine (AP) — U.S. special envoy Steve Witkoff met with European leaders in Paris on Thursday to discuss security guarantees for Ukraine.
+KYIV, Ukraine (AP) — U.S. special envoy Steve Witkoff met with European leaders in Paris on Thursday to discuss security guarantees for Ukraine, as allies seek to ensure long-term military support for the war-torn nation and secure continued American backing after the conflict ends.

-The envoy, named by U.S. President Donald Trump to mediate peace talks, also plans to meet with Ukrainian President Volodymyr Zelenskyy, an official in Ukraine's presidency said.
+The envoy, named by U.S. President Donald Trump to mediate peace talks, also plans to meet with Ukrainian President Volodymyr Zelenskyy at the Paris talks, an official in Ukraine's presidency said.
 The official spoke on condition of anonymity because they were not authorized to disclose information to media.

 Witkoff was invited to participate in the so-called “coalition of the willing ” meeting to discuss aid for Ukraine, including sketching out plans for military support in the event of a ceasefire in the Russia-Ukraine war to deter future Russian aggression.